OckermanSethGVSU/CodeCademyProjects/learn_C#/ChooseYourOwnAdventure/README.md

-A bash choose your own adventure game.
+A bash console choose your own adventure game.
 This program uses basic C# concepts.